Page Reviewed / Updated - Apr. 2019

 These services are administered by the Oklahoma Department of Human Services’ Aging Services Division (ASD) and provided locally by a network of 11 Area Agencies on Aging (AAA).
 These services are funded via the Older Americans Act (OAA).

 Eligibility for services depends on which Area Agency on Aging is providing the services and on the availability of funding in any given year.
 That said, there are certain requirements in common in all areas of the state.
 Applicants must be at least 60 years of age and be legal Oklahoma residents.
 For most services, an applicant must also demonstrate a need for assistance.
 For example, he or she may be unable to prepare meals, manage medication, or do housecleaning.

-The applicants' income is not a factor in determining eligibility.
-Via the Older Americans Act, the services mentioned below are free of charge for all adults 60 years of age and older, regardless of income.
-In addition, there is no income limit for a caregiver seeking respite services for caring for an adult who is at least 60 years of age.
+The applicants' income and assets are not a factor in determining eligibility.
+Via the Older Americans Act, the services mentioned below are free of charge for all adults 60 years of age and older, regardless of financial means.
+In addition, there is no income or asset limits for a caregiver seeking respite services for caring for an adult who is at least 60 years of age.
 However, priority is generally given to those individuals who have the greatest need, and program participants might be asked to contribute to their cost of care.
 Program candidates are encouraged to contact their local Area Agency on Aging regardless of their income.

 Services vary based on the availability of funding and with geographic location.
 However, in general terms the following supports are offered.